Free Spell Checker Software

 Standalone spell checkers are useful if you use programs that do not have built-in spell checking facilities.
 Some of these tools integrate into the operating system, allowing you to check your spelling using certain hotkeys or a right click menu or the like.
 Others automatically check the spelling of words as you type and alert you in some way.
 Still other tools are command line tools that support the spell-checking of certain types of files.

-Note that if you are looking for spell check programming libraries so that you can integrate spell-checking into your programs, please see the Free Spell Checker Libraries, Source Code, Controls, Components page instead.
+If you arrived here looking for spell check programming libraries so that you can integrate spell-checking into your programs, please see the Free Spell Checker Libraries, Source Code, Controls, Components page instead.

 Related Pages